Single trusted qubit is necessary and sufficient for quantum realisation of extremal no-signaling correlations: Supplemental Material: Quantum realisation of extremal non-signaling non-local assemblages

+Here we introduce several concepts and use them to formulate and prove an important lemma concerning a certain class of assemblages.

-Consider a steering scenario in which two uncharacteriesd parties steer a characterised one by measurements described respectively by POVM elements $P_{a|x}$ and $Q_{b|y}$ where $a,b,x,y\in \left\{0,1\right\}$.
-Let $\Sigma$ be a general no-signaling assemblage (possibly postquantum) related to that scenario and with all position occupied by at most rank one operators ($p_i\geq 0$) \begin{widetext}
+Consider a steering scenario in which two uncharacterised parties steer a characterised one by measurements described respectively by labels of settings and outcomes $a,b,x,y\in \left\{0,1\right\}$.
+Let $\Sigma^{(C)}$ be a general no-signaling assemblage (possibly postquantum) related to that scenario and with all position occupied by at most rank one operators ($p_i\geq 0$), i.e. let $\Sigma^{(C)}$ be an assemblage of pure states \begin{widetext}